WatchTheDocs/WatchTheDocs-spec/README.md

 Each key in the ordered mapping must correspond to a block in the Markdown document.
 You can use a few starting words of the block, followed by ellipsis.
 Such a block defines beginning of a slide in the presentation.
+Remember to use colon at the end as it's an ordered mapping, not a sequence.

 By default simple paragraphs will go to the voice-over, while all other blocks (images, tables, code blocks, ordered and unordered lists) will be displayed as the slide content.

+## "say" and "show"

-You may change the default behavior by specifying explicitly what to say and/or what to display on the slide:
+You can change the default behavior by specifying explicitly what to say and/or what to display on the slide:

 ```yaml